ceford/cefjdemos-data-jdm-user/articles/en/security/http-headers.md

 When adding directives to your Content Security Policy in the HTTP Headers Plugin, there are a **series of core values** you can use to define what should be explicitly loaded by the browser.
 These are the basic ones to get your first Content Security Policy set up.

-Other options are available for some of the more advanced directives, a fuller list and examples of their usage can be found [here](https://content-security-policy.com/ "").
+Other options are available for some of the more advanced directives, a fuller list and examples of their usage can be found at the [Content Security Policy (CSP) Quick Reference Guide](https://content-security-policy.com/ "") website.

 * **'none'** blocks the use of this type of resource.
 * **'self'** matches the current origin (but not subdomains).